-- a.
-Sex trafficking in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act has not attained 18 years of age; or - b.
-The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.
+(A) Sex trafficking in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act has not attained 18 years of age; or

+(B) The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.

 For the purpose of eligibility for services under this cooperative agreement, adult victims of human trafficking are required to cooperate with reasonable requests from law enforcement on the investigation or prosecution of trafficking in persons.
+(Note: This program guidance is currently under review by OVC.)
 OVC will consider exceptions on a case-by-case basis for adult victims who would be negatively impacted or re-traumatized by a requirement to assist law enforcement.
 Minors are not required to assist law enforcement; however, they should be encouraged to do so.

-Assistance to Foreign National Victims (minors and adults): Through this program, a comprehensive array of services can be provided to a foreign national victim in the short-term aftermath of victim identification, until the victim is able to achieve certification through ORR.
+Assistance to Foreign National Victims (minors and adults): Through this program, a comprehensive array of services can be provided to foreign national victims in the short-term aftermath of victim identification until they are able to achieve certification through ORR.
 Once a trafficking victim achieves ORR certification, service providers should refer the victim to other federal, state, or local programs for which the victim may be eligible, including ORR-funded services.
-If the service provider can document that no trafficking-specific case management or legal services exist within a reasonable distance from where the trafficking victim resides, the grantee may continue to use OVC grant funds to provide case management and legal services for certified foreign national victims must be granted, in writing, by OVC.
+If the service provider can document that no trafficking-specific case management or legal services exist within a reasonable distance from where the trafficking victim resides, the grantee may continue to use OVC grant funds to provide case management and legal services.
+Approval to use grant funds for other services beyond case management and legal services for certified foreign national victims must be granted, in writing, by OVC.

-Assistance to U.S. Citizens and Lawful Permanent Residents (minors and adults): A comprehensive array of services can be provided to a victim in the short-term aftermath of victim identification, until the victim is able to access other federal, state, or local programs for which he or she may be eligible.
+Assistance to U.S. Citizens and Lawful Permanent Residents (minors and adults): A comprehensive array of services can be provided to a victim in the short-term aftermath of victim identification, until the victim is able to access other federal, state, or local programs for which they may be eligible.
 If no trafficking-specific case management or legal services exist within a reasonable distance from where the trafficking victim resides, the grantee may continue to use OVC grant funds to provide case management and legal services.